Dabo Swinney doesn't need transfer portal: "I just have to go to the locker room"

 If a player wants to explore a transfer, he will provide written notification to his university’s designated administrator.
 That administrator will then gather the player’s pertinent information (email address, phone number, etc.) and enter it into the portal website.

-Most college football programs take advantage of the portal – South Carolina is a great example of a team that has seen a bevy of players transfer out and new head coach Shane Beamer use the portal to transfer players in so he will a usable roster next season.
+Most college football programs take advantage of the portal – South Carolina is a great example of a team that has seen a bevy of players transfer out and new head coach Shane Beamer use the portal to transfer players in so he will have a usable roster next season.

 Swinney said he doesn’t have to worry about that.
 Not right now.
 If he needs another starter, all he has to do is look in own locker room.